 Me: Both wants are important to you.
 And who wouldn’t feel a reaction when your child rolls their eyes at you or walks away!
 It isn’t respectful behavior.
 Yet, being a teenager, his job is to push away from you so he can make independent decisions about when and why he does things.
 That impulse is getting in the way of his being respectful.
 Being a parent, your job is to help him find his respectful side and you can’t do it by staying in the emotion of the conflict.
 By envisioning yourself staying calm, it allowed you to get out of the emotion of it.
 And look, you have ideas on what you can do differently, rather than pick up after him!
 And you know, when he’s 25 or so, he’ll come back and thank you and let you know he respected you for that!
 Or when someone he’s sweet on says to him, I am so glad you pick up after yourself, he’ll silently thank you!

 When we checked in a couple of weeks later, this mom told me that she had to reinforce the calm vision, well, quite often!
 But she did it.
 High five to her!!

 She said she also left some of his stuff in front of his bedroom door last week, rather than picking it up and putting it away.
 She did that without feeling angry!
 When he wailed about his doorway, she told him that when he was calmer they’d talk about it.
 And indeed they did.
 A totally different, even brief, conversation occurred.
 She told him how the mess made her feel.
 And guess what, yesterday he picked up a few things.
 Progress!

 Take care now, Natasha

 p.s.
-If you want more on the core strategies that will help you with your parenting dilemnas (here it was using vision and voicing), here’s my book for you – The Dance of Parenting, finding your inner choreographer.
-You’ll find out all about the L.O.V.E. strategies.
+If you want more on the core strategies that will help you with your parenting dilemmas, here’s my book for you – The Dance of Parenting, finding your inner choreographer.
+You’ll find out all about the strategies that will help you every time.